derek-cassady/US-county-dashboard/README.md

 ### Interpretation of your data:

 #### Annotate your code
-Commenting of code is skill that is in need of constant improvement.
+Commenting of code is a skill that is in need of constant improvement.
 Jupyter files are commented using a mix of markdown and in cell comments.
 Commenting code during reviews and edit of code is ongoing for further clarity.